 Menthol is a chemical added to cigarettes and other tobacco products that can make them more addictive than regular cigarettes.
-Menthol cigarettes and other tobacco products with menthol have been marketed to young people and other groups to encourage them to start and keep smoking.
+If you smoke menthol cigarettes, quitting is the best thing you can do for your health.

 What Is Menthol?

 Menthol masks the harsh taste and irritation of cigarette smoke.
-This makes it easier for people, especially young people, to begin and keep using cigarettes.
+This makes it easier for people to begin and keep using cigarettes.
 It also means that people who smoke menthol cigarettes tend to smoke more and inhale more deeply than people who smoke non-menthol cigarettes.

 Some people believe that menthol cigarettes are safer than non-menthol cigarettes.
 They are not.
 Just like non-menthol cigarettes, menthol cigarettes harm nearly every organ in the body.
 They cause many diseases, like cancer and heart disease.
 If you smoke menthol cigarettes, quitting is the best thing you can do for your health.